 Button Family History

-Boot maker and gardener, Charles Frederick Button was born about 1866 in Bricett, Suffolk to agricultural labourer Samuel Button, born about 1841 in Bildeston, Suffolk and Emma Button nee Thorpe.
-The couple married in the 4th quarter of 1861 in the Registration District of Cosford, Suffolk.
+Boot maker and gardener, Charles Frederick was born about 1866 in Bricett, Suffolk to agricultural labourer Samuel, born about 1841 in Bildeston, Suffolk and Emma (nee Thorpe).
+The couple married in the 4th quarter of 1861 in Cosford, Suffolk.

-Charles married Alice Matilda Ingram in the 3rd quarter of 1887 in the Registration District of Dartford, Kent.
-Alice Matilda was born about 1866 in Farningham, Kent.
+Sidney’s father, Charles married Alice Matilda Ingram in the 3rd quarter of 1887 in Dartford, Kent.
+Alice was born about 1866 in Farningham, Kent.

-Sidney Charles Button had four known half siblings: Kathleen Alice born in the 1st quarter of 1888; John Gladstone born in the 1st quarter of 1889; Margery Olive born in the 1st quarter of 1891 and Doris Mary born in the 4th quarter of 1894, all born in Bromley, Kent.
+Sidney had four known half siblings: Kathleen Alice born in the 1st quarter of 1888; John Gladstone born in the 1st quarter of 1889; Margery Olive born in the 1st quarter of 1891 and Doris Mary born in the 4th quarter of 1894, all born in Bromley.

-At the time of the 1891 Census the family lived at 5 North Street, Bromley, Kent.
+At the time of the 1891 Census the family lived at 5 North Street, Bromley.
 Charles was working as a boot maker and Alice was looking after their children: Kathleen, John and Margery.

-Susannah O’Clee was born about 1867 in Bromley, Kent to watch maker Edgar Alfred O’Clee, born about 1837 in Bedford and Caroline O’Clee, born about 1841 in London.
-Susannah was baptised on the 20th of October 1867 in Bromley, Kent.
+Susannah was born about 1867 in Bromley to watch maker Edgar Alfred, born about 1837 in Bedford and Caroline, born about 1841 in London.
+Susannah was baptised on 20th October 1867 in Bromley.

 The 1931 Surrey, England, Electoral Registers reads that Charles, his wife Susannah Sarah and their sons Albert and Arthur lived at 3 Alma Villas, Hatfield Road, Ashtead, Surrey.